shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

 3. Return to the **files** tab and view the **files/delta/products-delta** folder.
 Note that the data files still exist in this location.
 Dropping the external table has removed the table from the metastore, but left the data files intact.
 4. View the **files/synapse/workspaces/synapsexxxxxxx/warehouse** folder, and note that there is no folder for the **ProductsManaged** table data.
 Dropping a managed table removes the table from the metastore and also deletes the table's data files.

+## Use delta tables for streaming data

+Delta lake supports streaming data.
+Delta tables can be a *sink* or a *source* for data streams created using the Spark Structured Streaming API.
+In this example, you'll use a delta table as a sunk for some streaming data in a simulated internet of things (IoT) scenario.

+1. Return to the **Notebook 1** tab and add a new code cell.
+Then, in the new cell, add the following code and run it:

+    ```python
+    from notebookutils import mssparkutils
+    from pyspark.sql.types import *
+    from pyspark.sql.functions import *

+    # Create a folder
+    inputPath = '/data/'
+    mssparkutils.fs.mkdirs(inputPath)

+    # Create a stream that reads data from the folder, using a JSON schema
+    jsonSchema = StructType([
+    StructField("device", StringType(), False),
+    StructField("status", StringType(), False)
+    ])
+    iotstream = spark.readStream.schema(jsonSchema).option("maxFilesPerTrigger", 1).json(inputPath)

+    # Write some event data to the folder
+    device_data = '''{"device":"Dev1","status":"ok"}
+    {"device":"Dev1","status":"ok"}
+    {"device":"Dev1","status":"ok"}
+    {"device":"Dev2","status":"error"}
+    {"device":"Dev1","status":"ok"}
+    {"device":"Dev1","status":"error"}
+    {"device":"Dev2","status":"ok"}
+    {"device":"Dev2","status":"error"}
+    {"device":"Dev1","status":"ok"}'''
+    mssparkutils.fs.put(inputPath + "data.txt", device_data, True)
+    print("Source stream created...")
+    ```

+    Ensure the message *Source stream created...* is printed.
+The code you just ran has created a streaming data source based on a folder to which some data has been saved, representing readings from hypothetical IoT devices.

+2. In a new code cell, add and run the following code:

+    ```python
+    # Write the stream to a delta table
+    delta_stream_table_path = '/delta/iotdevicedata'
+    checkpointpath = '/delta/checkpoint'
+    deltastream = iotstream.writeStream.format("delta").option("checkpointLocation", checkpointpath).start(delta_stream_table_path)
+    print("Streaming to delta sink...")
+    ```

+    This code writes the streaming device data in delta format.

+3. In a new code cell, add and run the following code:

+    ```python
+    # Read the data in delta format into a dataframe
+    df = spark.read.format("delta").load(delta_stream_table_path)
+    display(df)
+    ```

+    This code reads the streamed data in delta format into a dataframe.
+Note that the code to load streaming data is no different to that used to load static data from a delta folder.

+4. In a new code cell, add and run the following code:

+    ```python
+    # create a catalog table based on the streaming sink
+    spark.sql("CREATE TABLE IotDeviceData USING DELTA LOCATION '{0}'".format(delta_stream_table_path))
+    ```

+    This code creates a catalog table named **IotDeviceData** based on the delta folder.
+Again, this code is the same as would be used for non-streaming data.

+5. In a new code cell, add and run the following code:

+    ```sql
+    %%sql

+    SELECT * FROM IotDeviceData;
+    ```

+    This code queries the **IotDeviceData** table, which contains the device data from the streaming source.

+6. In a new code cell, add and run the following code:

+    ```python
+    # Add more data to the source stream
+    more_data = '''{"device":"Dev1","status":"ok"}
+    {"device":"Dev1","status":"ok"}
+    {"device":"Dev1","status":"ok"}
+    {"device":"Dev1","status":"ok"}
+    {"device":"Dev1","status":"error"}
+    {"device":"Dev2","status":"error"}
+    {"device":"Dev1","status":"ok"}'''

+    mssparkutils.fs.put(inputPath + "more-data.txt", more_data, True)
+    ```

+    This code writes more hypothetical device data to the streaming source.

+7. In a new code cell, add and run the following code:

+    ```sql
+    %%sql

+    SELECT * FROM IotDeviceData;
+    ```

+    This code queries the **IotDeviceData** table again, which should now include the additional data that was added to the streaming source.

+8. In a new code cell, add and run the following code:

+    ```python
+    deltastream.stop()
+    ```

+    This code stops the stream.

 ## Query a delta table from a serverless SQL pool

 In addition to Spark pools, Azure Synapse Analytics includes a built-in serverless SQL pool.
 You can use the relational database engine in this pool to query delta tables using SQL.